The Things That Jim Does

 Business support - consulting/mentoring businesses small to medium [SME's], strategic and marketing planning; feasability studies and trend analyses, risk mmanagement, providing support for those considering a future in the restaurant community, or others...you can gain a snapshot of my credentials here.

 Haiku - the traditonal Japanese Zen poetry - which promotes thought before speaking with a simple concise structure - or practicing KISS in speech (as I suggest).
 Please see a sample of my efforts to share as you will.
+Since this collation began, it has now evolved into a sort-of Haiku chronology of my life's Journey.
 While I retain copyright, I am happy to share with acknowledgement.